-Booklet 9: Education and Training
+- Booklet 9: Education and Training

-Booklet 10: Nominating
+- Booklet 10: Nominating

-Booklet 11: Preparing a Greyhound for Re-Homing
+- Booklet 11: Preparing a Greyhound for Re-Homing

-If you wish to become a Public Trainer you must also complete the following two booklets and assessment:

-Booklet 12: The Public Trainer
+- Booklet 12: The Public Trainer

-Booklet 13: Advanced Knowledge
+- Booklet 13: Advanced Knowledge

 Greyhound health

 8.1 Requirements to keep a greyhound healthy

 In order for your greyhound(s) to remain healthy, there are a number of things that need to be attended to regularly.
 These preventative health care matters ensure that your greyhound is always in the best possible condition and help to prevent injury and disease.